-The dams and reservoirs would be removed in accordance with applicable State and Federal regulations and approvals from the NYSDEC, New York State Department of Health (NYSDOH), and U.S. Environmental Protection Agency (EPA).
-The reservoirs would be drained slowly to prevent unnecessary disturbance of sediment downstream.
-After the water level has been lowered, the Control Building, Pumphouse, and pipe would be demolished with the debris being sent to an offsite disposal facility.
+The dams and reservoirs would be removed in accordance with applicable Federal and state regulations and approvals from NYSDEC, the New York State Department of Health, and the U.S. Environmental Protection Agency.
+The North and South Reservoirs would be drained slowly to prevent unnecessary disturbance of sediment downstream.
+After the water level has been lowered, the control building, pumphouse, and pipe would be demolished, and the resulting debris would be sent to an offsite disposal facility.

 Dam 1 would be excavated first.
 An excavator would be used to excavate the soil and load it into dump trucks for transport over Dam 2 to a nearby laydown location.
-Dam 2 would then be excavated, with the soil being transported to the same laydown location.
-The soil may be made available for use as clean fill in support of closure of other waste management areas but it is assumed it will be managed as construction and demolition debris.
+Dam 2 would then be excavated, and the soil would be transported to the same laydown location.
+The soil may be made available for use as appropriate clean backfill material in support of closure of other WMAs, but it is assumed that it will be managed as construction and demolition debris.

-The steel bridge that spans across Reservoir 2 and the bridge crossing the southern reservoir would be removed.
-The bridges would be sectioned using a cutting torch and the sections would be collected and disposed of as construction and demolition debris.
+The steel bridge that spans across Reservoir 2 and the bridge crossing the South Reservoir would be removed.
+The bridges would be sectioned using a cutting torch, and the sections would be collected and disposed of as construction and demolition debris.